 Hold the camera extra steady

-To avoid blurry pictures, brace your camera on a railing, the back of a chair or a table, or against a column or tree.
-This helps keep the camera from moving and blurring the pictures.
+To avoid blurry pictures, brace your camera on a railing, the back of a chair or table, or against a column or tree.
 Or use a pocket or full-size tripod that will attach to anything, like the GorillaPod.

 Take lots of pictures

-This one may seem silly, but we all know it's hard to estimate how long the fireworks will keep bursting.
+This one may seem silly, but we all know it's hard to estimate how long the fireworks will sparkle.
 You'll want to try to catch the bursts at their maximum bloom.
-So keep snappin' away to make sure you go home with pictures to treasure.
+So keep snappin' away to make sure you go home with pictures to treasure — better yet, put your camera in burst mode.
 Also, if you know your camera is a little slow, try to anticipate a bit and snap a little early.

 Try some light trails